Ohayo! Are you looking for Japanese gifts that will delight nerds, foodies, anime fans, music lovers, language learners and all-around otaku?

 For Weary Heads: Kitsune U-Shaped Neck Pillow With Eye Mask

-There are many legends surrounding the kitsune, or nine-tailed fox, but you’ll probably forget all about their frightening and mysterious powers when you glimpse this adorable travel set.
+There are many legends surrounding the kitsune, or nine-tailed fox, but you’ll probably forget all about the name, and their frightening and mysterious powers when you glimpse this adorable travel set.
 There’s a U-shaped neck pillow that looks exactly like a fox curling up for a nap, and a matching sleep mask can be pulled over the eyes.

 It’s soft, cute and comfortable, and it’ll make a wonderful gift for folks who travel a lot.
 Let them get some rest with a cozy kistune set.